The Fingertips of

 Three students with different struggles and backgrounds meet and compete in a high-stakes Scrabble tournament.

 I like stories about exceptional people with ethical quandaries, and this book offers exactly that.
-I'm not convinced it has a wide audience, but the people who find it and love it are likely to be protective about it.
+I'm not convinced it has a wide audience, but the people who find it and love it are likely to want to re-visit it.
 It's another book offering word love to readers through the pretense of the story, but they are preparing for a Scrabble competition, so it is forgivable.
 The interesting part of this story is not the contest itself, but the intensity of preparation, and the choices we make when we want something desperately - maybe for good reasons, or maybe for bad ones.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .